ifm/documentation/GeneralDoc/parameters.md

 |--|--|--|
 |`expLong`, `expShort`|These parameters are used to set the exposure times.|1 – 5000µs|

+Exposure times are utilized to maximize the number of valid pixels in a scene.
+The use of multiple exposures permits the camera to operate in "dynamic" environments that require the detection of dark and light objects at both the minimum and maximum ranges.

 The proper exposure time for a pixel depends on factors like the dynamics of the scene and whether the target is moving or stationary (plus others).
 For highly reflective targets or for motion, a short exposure time is better suited.
 For targets far away or with low reflectivity, we prefer a high exposure time.
 As such, it is common that all targets of a scene cannot be properly exposed with a single exposure time.
 To reduce both noise and the number of over/under exposed pixels, we use multiple (three) exposures for each frame.
-The "experimental_high" mode provides 2 settable exposure times (`expLong` and `expShort`) plus a third *static* exposure designed to help detect highly reflective targets in the very near range (~1m).
+The "experimental_high" mode provides 2 settable exposure times (`expLong` and `expShort`) plus a third *static* exposure (set at 30us) designed to help detect highly reflective targets in the very near range (~1m).
+Note that using small ratio of exposure times helps reducing noise in transitions regions (where neighboring pixels use different exposure times).

-*Note:* You can find which exposure time is used for each pixel by analyzing the confidence image as detailed here [LINK TO CONFIDENCE IMAGE].
+> Note: You can find which exposure time is used for each pixel by analyzing the confidence image as detailed [here](confidenceImage.md).

 ### Offset
 |Variable name|Short description|Min/max values|